 FDH specializes in the nondestructive evaluation of heavy civil structures (bridge decks and piers, dam spillways and anchorage systems, levees), towers (communication structures, transmission towers, wind turbines), and building infrastructure (residential, commercial, and industrial).
 To request a quote or for more information: NDT@fdh-is.com

-Unknown foundations are a major problem facing the owners of aging civil infrastructure throughout the United States.
+Unknown foundations are a major problem facing the owners of aging civil infrastructure.
 FDH specializes in bringing knowledge about what’s underground to the surface.
 For bridge structures, when as-built documentation no longer exists, this effort typically involves determining pile lengths using Bending Wave (BW) and Parallel Seismic (PS) methods.
-For telecommunications and transmission towers, FDH can identify the as-built dimensions of a tower’s reinforced concrete pier foundations and map the foundations by physical probing and by conducting Ground Penetrating Radar (GPR), Impact-Echo (IE) and Dispersive Wave (DW) testing, using proprietary technology, to determine the depth/thickness of each concrete foundation type, plan dimensions, and specific geometry.
+For communications and transmission towers, FDH can identify the as-built dimensions of a tower’s reinforced concrete pier foundations and map the foundations by physical probing and by conducting Ground Penetrating Radar (GPR), Impact-Echo (IE) and Dispersive Wave (DW) testing, using proprietary technology, to determine the depth/thickness of each concrete foundation type, plan dimensions, and specific geometry.
 For industrial plants preparing for renovations or upgrades, FDH can provide critical structural details of existing concrete foundations to identify conditions that may warrant repairs or additional reinforcement.